Ledger wallet support

 Open the Filecoin app on your Ledger device and keep it connected to your computer.

 wallet new secp256k1-ledgerto create a Ledger-backed wallet:

 lotus wallet new secp256k1-ledger

 You will have to confirm creation on your Ledger device.

-lotus wallet new secp256k1-ledgerwill provide a new Ledger-backed key every time when called.
-When called on a different Lotus node, or in one that has been reset, the same keys will be generated as they are based in the Ledger device master key.
+lotus wallet new secp256k1-ledgerwill provide a new Ledger-backed key whenever called.
+When called on a different Lotus node or in one that has been reset, the same keys will be generated as they are based on the Ledger device master key.

-From this point, any FIL send operation from a Ledger wallet will have to be approved (signed) on the Ledger device.
-Make sure it is connected, unlocked, and running the Filecoin app then.
+From this point, any FIL send operation from a Ledger wallet will have to be approved on the Ledger device.
+Make sure it is connected, unlocked, and running the Filecoin app.

 lotus-shed application provides additional Ledger functionality, like listing the keys in the device and providing information about them.